Mariet Vriens describes current research into virtual internships and their advantages and pitfalls.

 Supported by the Life Long Learning programme of the European Commission, KU Leuven co-ordinated two European projects about virtual internships between 2009 and 2014.

-In the second project, PROVIP, 14 partners joined forces and a number of business networks were also included to strengthen the
+In the second project, PROVIP, 14 partners joined forces, and a number of business networks were also included to strengthen the company perspective.

 As a network bringing together businesses and business schools, EFMD was a very valuable partner in both projects, which focused on applied research.
 Theoretical frameworks were tested and improved through small pilot projects.